China Activity Proxy – Methodology

 THE CAP’S COMPONENTS

-- Car Sales (units).
-A proxy for discretionary consumer spending.
+5. Express Deliveries (units).
+A proxy for postal services and online consumer spending.

-- Service Sector Electricity Consumption (kwh).
-A proxy for broader service sector activity.
+7. Service Sector Electricity Consumption (kwh).
+A proxy for overall service sector activity.

-All the CAP components are measured in volume terms, allowing us to avoid problems translating nominal into real values.
-They extend back to at least 2007 and most go back further.
+Most of the CAP components are measured in volume terms, allowing us to minimize problems translating nominal into real values.
+Most extend back at least a decade and many go back much further.
 We have made some adjustments to the series to accommodate year-end revisions and shifts in the timing of Lunar New Year.

 THE CAP’S CONSTRUCTION

-Estimation of annual (% y/y) CAP growth follows a three-stage process.
+Estimation of annual (% y/y) growth for each sector proxy follows a three-stage process.

-- Next, we calculate weights for the component series to ensure that changes in less volatile series have the same impact on the CAP as proportionally-equal changes in more volatile series.
+2. Next, we calculate weights for the component series to ensure that changes in less volatile series have the same impact on the sector proxy as proportionally-equal changes in more volatile series.
 We do this by de-trending and normalising their growth rates.

-We also construct a seasonally-adjusted version of the CAP.
-We use thee monthly industrial production data for 1999 as a base and then extrapolate forward using the CAP growth rates.
+We also construct a seasonally-adjusted version of the CAP and its sector proxies.
+We use the monthly industrial production data for 1999 as a base and then extrapolate forward using the CAP growth rates.
 We then seasonally adjust the resulting series using X-12-ARIMA with custom holiday regressors for Chinese New Year.

 WHY WE CHOSE THIS APPROACH